sparker256/xsaitekpanels/README.md

 ### Author
 Xsaitekpanels is written by William R. Good.

-Support for multiple Saitek Pro Flight panels in X-Plane 10 using Linux, Windows and the Mac Including switch, radio, multi and the BIP.

 This project **is and will be continue to be completely free**, but if you want to support it by means of donation, I really would appreciate that.

 Thank you,